CALCULATE YOUR SIP RETURNS

 The CRISIL rating shows the financial health of an organisation in terms of its ability to meet its liability obligations on time regularly.
 CRISIL regularly updates its ratings – hence if investors lack the time or the resources to make a particular investment decision, then they can refer to the CRISIL rating (and reports, if available) to come to a decision.

-CRISIL mutual funds rankings is shown on a scale of 1 to 5 – CRISIL Fund Rank 1 being the best (indicating a “very good performance”) and Rank 5 the worst.
+CRISIL mutual funds rankings are shown on a scale of 1 to 5 – CRISIL Fund Rank 1 being the best (indicating a “very good performance”) and Rank 5 the worst.
 From a peer group, the top 10 percentile in CRISIL MF ranking is considered as Rank 1 and the next 20 percentile as Rank 2.

 CRISIL Mutual Fund Rankings or CMFR are decided primarily on the basis of the following parameters –